Student Success Center (SSC)

-To make an appointment and to see a current list of subjects offered for tutoring, visit the Tutoring & Writing Program website or call 256-824-2478.
+To make an appointment or learn more about our programs, visit the Tutoring Programs website or call 256-824-2478.

 Peer Assisted Study Sessions (PASS)

-The Peer Assisted Study Sessions (PASS) Program provides academic support for students enrolled in specifically designated classes that are considered historically difficult.
-PASS leaders are UAH students who have previously and successfully completed the course.
-They attend class lectures along with currently enrolled students and facilitate group study sessions two to three times per week outside of class.
-PASS provides as active learning environment through sessions that focus on both course content and learning strategies.
+The Peer Assisted Study Sessions (PASS) Program provides academic support for students enrolled in designated classes that are considered historically difficult.
+PASS leaders are UAH students who have successfully completed the course.
+They attend class lectures with currently enrolled students and facilitate group study sessions two to three times per week outside of class.
+PASS sessions provide an active learning environment that focus on both course content and learning strategies.
 To find out more about the program, or to view the current PASS schedule, students can visit the PASS website or call 256-824-2478.